vitorms99/MorphologyExtractor/docs/source/installation.rst

 Installation
 ============

-MEx (Morphology Extractor) is available as a Python package and can be installed via `pip` or cloned directly from GitHub for local development.
-It includes both a command-line interface (CLI) and a graphical user interface (GUI) via the `mex` command.
+GalMEx is available as a Python package and can be installed via `pip` or cloned directly from GitHub for local development.
+It includes both a command-line interface (CLI) and a graphical user interface (GUI) via the `galmex` command.

 .. contents::
    :local: